In Small Talk: What are your plans for the weekend, we looked at examples of how to ask about someone’s plans for the weekend and also how to respond.

 I just hung out at home.

-All three are natural ways of saying that you stayed home and didn’t do anything significant (important, meaningful, or special).
+All three are natural ways of saying that you stayed home and didn’t do anything significant.